JamesGJ5-Learning-To-Code/shopping-cart/plans.md

 # Plan of static version of app

 - App component:
+    -- Renders a ShoppingCartSite component, passing to it the following props:
+        -- An availableItemNames array (containing strings with item names)

+- ShoppingCartSite component:
-    -- Renders a RouteSwitcher component
+    -- Renders a RouteSwitcher component, passing to it the following props:
+        -- props.availableItemNames

 - RouteSwitcher component:
     -- Imports Home and Shop